 Take a Day Trip Out to a Snowcapped Meteora

-If you don’t have a few days to visit the area on its own, go on a guided Meteora tour that helps you arrange your train travel and picks you up at the train station to take you directly to the monasteries.
+If you don’t have a few days to visit the area, go on a guided Meteora tour.
+They will help you arrange your train travel, pick-up at the train station, and take you directly to the monasteries.
 While I found the train ride there and back to be a bit grueling (five hours each way!)
 I’m so glad I didn’t miss seeing these gorgeous cultural gems!

 See Spiritual Delphi

 Delphi is one of the most important ancient Greek religious sites, and it just so happens to be located near one of the country’s most famous ski resorts.
 However, if you want to pop up from Athens for the day, you can make it there and back as a day trip.